ac0d3r/ac0d3r.github.io/backup/Reverse Engineering WeChat on macOS- Building a Forensic Tool.md

 print(key)
 ```

-WeChat chat database file storage path: `~/Library/Containers/com.tencent.xinWeChat/Data/Library/Application Support/com.tencent.xinWeChat/[version]/[uuid]/Message/*.db`
+The WeChat chat database is stored at:
+`~/Library/Containers/com.tencent.xinWeChat/Data/Library/Application Support/com.tencent.xinWeChat/[version]/[uuid]/Message/*.db`

-Use **DB Browser for SQLite** to open and view the chat database:
+Use **DB Browser for SQLite** to open and view the database.

 ![image](https://github.com/user-attachments/assets/ad10511a-0b1e-4ce2-82ad-6728cdb343b5)

-## Exploring the Internal Storage of WeChat Chat
+## Exploring the Internal Storage of WeChat Chats

-WeChat on macOS uses WCDB to manage its chat data.
-[WCDB](https://github.com/Tencent/wcdb) is an open-source project by Tencent, built on top of [SQLCipher](https://github.com/sqlcipher/sqlcipher).
+WeChat on macOS uses WCDB to manage its chat data, [WCDB](https://github.com/Tencent/wcdb) is an open-source library developed by Tencent, built on top of [SQLCipher](https://github.com/sqlcipher/sqlcipher).

-In [SQLCipher](https://github.com/sqlcipher/sqlcipher), the [sqlite3_key](https://github.com/sqlcipher/sqlcipher/blob/master/src/crypto.c#L914) function is used to open encrypted databases.
-WCDB encapsulates this function within the [setCipherKey](https://github.com/Tencent/wcdb/wiki/iOS-macOS%e4%bd%bf%e7%94%a8%e6%95%99%e7%a8%8b#%E5%8A%A0%E5%AF%86) method."
+In [SQLCipher](https://github.com/sqlcipher/sqlcipher), the function [sqlite3_key](https://github.com/sqlcipher/sqlcipher/blob/master/src/crypto.c#L914) is used to open encrypted databases.
+WCDB wraps this functionality into its [setCipherKey](https://github.com/Tencent/wcdb/wiki/iOS-macOS%e4%bd%bf%e7%94%a8%e6%95%99%e7%a8%8b#%E5%8A%A0%E5%AF%86) method, providing a simpler interface for setting encryption keys.

 ```c
 int sqlite3_key(sqlite3 *db, const void *pKey, int nKey)
 ```

-This explains why, by setting a breakpoint at the `sqlite3_key` function and reading `rsi` (the second parameter), we can obtain the encryption `*pKey`.
+This explains why, by setting a breakpoint at the `sqlite3_key` function and inspecting the `rsi` register (the second parameter), we can obtain the encryption key (`pKey`).

 ## Thought Process for Building a Forensic Tool

 ### Decoding from File

-Find a Sample Objective-C Code for Opening an Encrypted Database in the WCDB Wiki：
+1. Here is the Objective-C code example from the WCDB Wiki for opening an encrypted database:

 ```objective-c
 WCTDatabase *database = [[WCTDatabase alloc] initWithPath:path];